Executive Coaching for

 — SM, Founder & CEO

-I’ve spent my career inside the environments my clients operate in—leading alongside demanding executives, navigating board dynamics, enterprise risk, and decisions that don’t come with clean answers.
+I’ve worked inside the same environments my clients navigate every day—rapid growth, competing priorities, demanding stakeholders, board expectations, and decisions that don’t come with easy answers.

 That experience shapes how I coach.